Mining Advisory Committee

 He studied Business Administration in Japan, and Software Engineering in Mongolia.

-Location - Canada
+Location - Thunder Bay, Canada

 Having worked in more than 10 countries as the Principal of the Mining Consultancy International (MCI) and as an Executive Director and Senior Director at the Ministry of Northern Development and Mines, Ontario, Canada, Indira’s experience includes: mining law and regulations; policy tools and instruments; resource governance; capacity building; global trends and their impacts on the mineral sector; international standards and practices; stakeholder perspectives; corporate social responsibility; historical legacy issues; and equitable distribution of resource revenues.